The royal calendar

 The combined analemmas of these two suns form an equilateral pentagon:

 When the equilateral pentagon is dissected into triangles, two of them appear as isosceles (orange and blue) and the other as scalene (green):

 Here we reference the Egyptian hieroglyphic for Sirius (below) which has three symbols: the pentagram, the isosceles triangle and the dome.
 The dome represents the equilateral pentagon as a function of two variables that can be plotted in the 2D plane.
 Each pair of values (α, β) maps to a single point of the plane and to a single pentagon.
 Hieroglyphs then, are not translated but rather interpreted:

-So this is why the goddess Sopdet was portrayed with a pentagram just above her head.
+So this is why the goddess Sopdet had a pentagram just above her head.
 On July 26 she rose before the Sun and heralded the New Year.
-As the Lady of Love, she was the muse of the civilised world and the brightest star at night.
+As the Lady of Love, she was the muse of the civilised world and the brightest star.
 The Coming Forth of Sopdet heralded the inundation of the Nile and her pentagram adorned the dress of Seshat.

 When Egypt faltered and dusk fell we came to believe that the Earth was the centre of the universe.
 Even though we corrected this spacial error, our temporal worldview hasn’t evolved in line with this—in calendar terms we are still trying to place Earth at the centre of the cosmic clock by ignoring the other major bodies.

 Above: each seasonal face of El Castillo has 91 steps

 However, by dealing with cosmic wholes we can enlarge our context and align ourselves with deeper cycles.
 Primes like 13 and 7 are prevalent in these rhythms because the universe prefers wholes: they are symbolic of unity and indivisibility.
 As we journey through the seventh sothic cycle of the royal calendar, remaining synchronous is a powerful way to live our lives.
 It is time to remember the eternal mnemonic that reconciles our lunar, terrestrial and solar rhythms.
 Like El Castillo at Chichen Itza we start from the bottom and add one day at the top:

 Four swings plus one.